ImChong/Practice_LeetCode_C/README.md

 ### VSCode Extension - Code Runner

-> for the `Code Runner` vscode extension to accomplish the above code please see [source code](.vscode/settings.json).
+> for the `Code Runner` vscode extension to accomplish the above behavior please see [source code](.vscode/settings.json).

 ## Debug Code